cosmos/cosmos-sdk/docs/ibc/upgrades/quick-guide.md

 IBC-connected chains must perform an IBC upgrade if their upgrade will break counterparty IBC clients.
 The current IBC protocol supports upgrading tendermint chains for a specific subset of IBC-client-breaking upgrades.
 Here is the exhaustive list of IBC client-breaking upgrades and whether the IBC protocol currently supports such upgrades.

+IBC currently does **NOT** support unplanned upgrades.
+All of the following upgrades must be planned and committed to in advance by the upgrading chain, in order for counterparty clients to maintain their connections securely.

 Note: Since upgrades are only implemented for Tendermint clients, this doc only discusses upgrades on Tendermint chains that would break counterparty IBC Tendermint Clients.

 1. Changing the Chain-ID: **Supported**